History of Hydroponics: When Was Hydroponics Invented?

 One of the biggest advantages that hydroponics has over soil growing is water conservation.
 When growing plants in soil, a grower has to be very experienced to know how much water to give his plants.
 Too much and the plant’s roots are not able to get enough oxygen.
 Too little and the plant can dry out and die.

-Hydroponics solves this problem in two different ways.
+Hydroponics solves this problem in three different ways.

 Farming of the Future